 Nassau County addresses the needs of extremely low, low, and moderate income individuals via various housing programs.
-This includes the down payment assistance program and the residential rehabilitation Program.
+This includes the Downpayment Assistance Program (DPA) and the Residential Rehabilitation Program.
 Production of new owner-occupied and rental units and substantial rehabilitation of existing units are a priority.
 These projects are carried out throughout the County and the recipients must meet all income eligibility requirements as set forth by HUD.